 And these numbers combined give you your average annual management income, or your AAMI, which gives you your income per property per year.
 At Hodges, the AAMI per property is $1551, or $193,906 cumulatively per year.

 Now when you buy or sell a rent roll, you’ll usually take that cumulative figure (in this case, $193,906) and use a multiplier factor to generate the sale price.
 That magic number, the multiplier.
-Except that actually there’s not much magic to calculating it.
-There’s just a lot more facts and figures involved than we have time for today.
+Except that actually, there’s not much magic to calculating it.
+There are just a lot more facts and figures involved than we have time for today.

 But there is one key factor that does affect the price of the rent roll, and that is the geographical spread of the portfolio.
 A buyer wants to be able to walk out their front door and fall over the properties under management, that’s how close they are.

 Ideally, your AAMI will be somewhere between $1600-$1800 per property.
 Now some agencies in states like Victoria and NSW will have a hard time getting that figure, but that’s generally where it should be.

 So, we’ve stepped on the proverbial gym scales.
 We know where we are.
 Now we need to track it and grow it.
 As far as tracking goes: what’s your plan?
 Every quarter you should hopefully be able to build on your revenue and track towards growth.
 After all: isn’t that what we are all here to do in Property Management?
 To grow our businesses?

 Growth means a little bit more cash in your back pocket or superannuation fund.
 So how do we take Hodges’ agency and increase its revenue by $100,000 in the next 12 months?
 We can do that by making a few simple tweaks.